shannonjen/google-genai-intensive/README.md

 - Deepen my understanding of foundational GenAI concepts
 - Practice implementing real-world GenAI tools and workflows
-- Reflect on how these tools apply to technical onboarding, knowledge delivery, and learning strategy
+- Reflect on how these tools apply to technical onboarding, knowledge management, and learning strategy

 This is a **"learning in public"** space.
 Expect raw notes, questions, and iterative improvements.